Lance Fitzgerald

-Lance Fitzgerald (1924-2018) was an Australian rugby league footballer who played in the 1950s.
+Lance Fitzgerald (1924 – 29 September 2008) was an Australian rugby league footballer who played in the 1950s.

 Fitzgerald was graded from the St. George junior league in 1949 with immediate success.
 Fitzgerald was a winger in the St. George Dragons Third Grade premiership winning team of 1949. and was a regular lower grade player until retiring in 1956.
-He played eight first grade games between 1952-1953.
+He played eight first grade games between 1952 and 1953.

 Fitzgerald died on 29 September 2008.